YasTheGoat/CPP_extension/README.md

 # SYNTAX <br>

-1: When including header files in your cpp files, please take note that the files that you expect to change in the future (your custom header files for example ) need to be surrounded by "filepath", while third party header files or just files that are complete need to be surrounded by <filepath>.
-This is very important since this extension uses the included files surrounded by "filepath" as well to determine if a cpp file should be compiled or not.
+1: When including header files in your cpp files, please take note that the files that you expect to change in the future (your custom header files for example ) need to be surrounded by ' " " ', while third party header files or just files that are complete need to be surrounded by ' < > '.
+This is very important since this extension uses the included files surrounded by ' " " ' as well to determine if a cpp file should be compiled or not.

 <br>